aragon/hack/docs/kits-intro.md

 aragon run --kit Kit --kit-init @ARAGON_ENS
 ```

-When modifying the name of your contract or app name be sure to update those in `Kit.sol` otherwise running the kit will fail
+When modifying the name of your contract or setting the app name to anything other than 'app', be sure to update those in `Kit.sol` otherwise running the kit will fail

 ## Kit structure